 Hawthorn extract is made from the flowers and leaves of the bushy hawthorn shrub, which is a member of the rose family.
 The extract is known as a natural remedy to support heart health, and scientific evidence is proving the herb's benefits.

 According to the Reader's Digest Complete Illustrated Book of Herbs (page 228), herbalists believe hawthorn is the most important cardiovascular remedy available.
-The University of Maryland Medical Center (UMM) states on its website that hawthorn contains antioxidants including oligomeric procyandins and flavonoids that may reduce or help prevent cardiovascular and other damage done by free radicals in the body.
+According to Wiley Online Library, hawthorn contains antioxidants and flavonoids that may reduce or help prevent cardiovascular and other damage done by free radicals in the body.

 - Heart failure: Studies show hawthorn improves heart function and may improve a person's exercise tolerance after heart failure.
 One study showed that taking 900mg a day of hawthorn was as effective in treating heart failure as the prescription drug captopril.
 Note that hawthorn is not FDA approved for this purpose.